 Track where these test emails land within the recipients' email clients.
 Analyze the results to determine the percentage of emails that reached the primary inbox, spam folder, promotions tab, or other folders.

-Missing Rate -The percentage of emails that do not appear in any folder, indicating a delivery failure.
+Missing rate: The percentage of emails that don't appear in any folder, indicating a delivery failure.

-Conduct inbox placement tests using a tool like Litmus, GlockApps, or Email on Acid.
+Conduct inbox placement tests using tools such as Litmus, GlockApps, or Email on Acid.
 These tools provide detailed insights into where your emails are landing.

-Create or use existing test email accounts across various email providers (Gmail, Yahoo, Outlook, etc.) to cover various delivery scenarios.
+Create or use existing test email accounts across various email providers (Gmail, Yahoo, Outlook, and more) to cover various delivery scenarios.

 Use a typical email from your campaign for the test.
 Ensure it includes all standard elements, such as the subject line, body content, images, and links.